-Join us for this exclusive screening and a Q&A with the film’s Associate Producer, Julie Hobbs.
+Join us for an exclusive screening of Bayonets and Butterflies, followed by a Q&A with the film’s Associate Producer, Julie Hobbs.

 Bayonets and Butterflies is the little known, yet powerful story that describes a moment of quiet hope and care, amidst the devastated landscape of the French battlefields 102 years ago.
-It involves Major General Harold ‘Pompey’ Elliott and Lt.
-General Sir J.J.
-Talbot Hobbs, two much-loved characters in the National Anzac Centre, Albany.
+It involves Major General Harold ‘Pompey’ Elliott and Lieutenant General Sir Joseph John Talbot Hobbs, two much-loved characters in the National Anzac Centre, Albany.
 The Centre opened in 2014 and was curated by the Western Australian Museum.

-Filmmaker Sam Hobbs, great-grandson of Lieutenant General Sir Joseph Talbot Hobbs, in partnership with Siamese and the Western Australian Museum, has created a documentary film telling this poignant story.
-The film reveals how, in 1918, on the eve of the Villers-Bretonneux offensive and with slaughter and destruction all around them, Australian troops commanded by Hobbs and Elliot rescued French naturalist Eugene Boullet’s priceless collection of butterflies.
+Filmmaker Sam Hobbs, great-grandson of Lieutenant General Sir Joseph John Talbot Hobbs, in partnership with West Australian Production Company, Siamese, and the Western Australian Museum, has created a documentary film telling this poignant story.
+The film reveals how, in 1918, on the eve of the Villers-Bretonneux offensive and with slaughter and destruction all around them, Australian troops commanded by Hobbs and Elliott rescued French naturalist Eugene Boullet’s priceless collection of butterflies.

 These small objects – the butterflies and the letters – have a large story to tell.

-The butterfly story exemplifies the strong personal relationships that emerged between people of France and Australia, and symbolizes ideals of post-war peace.
-The documentary explores the extraordinary confluence of a great collector, a great collection, two Australian Generals, and a unique rescue mission during the Great War… And how the butterfly legacy continues to resonate through the scientific research being undertaken today.
+The butterfly story exemplifies the strong personal relationships that emerged between the people of France and Australia, and symbolizes ideals of post-war peace.
+The documentary explores the extraordinary confluence of a great collector, a great collection, two Australian Generals, a unique rescue mission during the Great War, and how the butterfly legacy continues to resonate through the scientific research being undertaken today.